mindspore-ai/docs/docs/lite/api/source_en/api_java/model.md

 - Parameters

     - `buffer`: computational graph buffer.
     - `modelType`: computational graph type.
-Optionally, there are `MT_MINDIR_OPT`, `MT_MINDIR`, corresponding to the `ms` model (exported by the `converter_lite` tool) and the `mindir` model (exported by MindSpore or exported by the `converter_lite` tool), respectively.
-Only MT_MINDIR_OPT is valid for Device-side Inference and the parameter value is ignored.
+Optionally, there are `MT_MINDIR_LITE`, `MT_MINDIR`, corresponding to the `ms` model (exported by the `converter_lite` tool) and the `mindir` model (exported by MindSpore or exported by the `converter_lite` tool), respectively.
+Only MT_MINDIR_LITE is valid for Device-side Inference and the parameter value is ignored.
 Cloud-side inference supports `ms` and `mindir` model inference, which requires setting the parameter to the option value corresponding to the model.
 Cloud-side inference support for `ms` model will be removed in future iterations, and cloud-side inference via `mindir` model is recommended.
     - `context`: compile context.
     - `dec_key`: define the key used to decrypt the ciphertext model.
 The key length is 16, 24, or 32.
     - `dec_mode`: define the decryption mode.
 Options: AES-GCM, AES-CBC.